 Una stood on a bridge above one of the city’s many neon blue canals, and watched the glowing water run into the distance, straight as a ruler, narrower and narrower until it vanished.
 She held in front of her a few sheets of stapled paper that also glowed, each line a faint light lavender.
-All around her was the City of Immense, which was made of swirling blocks and blocks, buildings upon buildings, each building glowed with a neon color along edges.
+All around her was the city of Ethereal, which was made of swirling blocks and blocks, buildings upon buildings, each building glowed with a neon color along edges.
 In the distance, she saw the Thousand Spirals – these one thousand enormous towers that were shaped like tubes in the shape of vertical spirals.
 They rotated slowly and also glowed neon colors.
-Though the city was lit up, there were vast dark spaces among the lights, dark alleys, faces of buildings not lit.
+Though Ethereal was lit up, there were vast dark spaces among the lights, dark alleys, faces of buildings not lit.
 Above the city was an aura of light.

 A magma colored sun was setting, and the sky was golden and pink, and the low faint gray clouds faintly echoed those lights.
 Hopefully, Una whispered, as she looked at her arm, which had a sleek, smooth, black sleeve on it, the sleeve had a delicate speaker, and a flexible, holograph producing screen upon it.
 Hopefully, she whispered again.